Ecuador Resort Eco-Lodge

 TOACAZO TO SIGCHOS

-Sigchos is about 1½ to 2 hours away.
+Sigchos is about 1 hour+ away.
 Toacazo to Plancha Loma is very fast now on a new road, about 10 minutes.
-After Plancha Loma you climb to a high pass and the road is very good almost all the way to Sigchos, watch your speed for safety!!
+(After Plancha Loma there is a turn off to the left to go to Isinlivi on a bad dirt road; you do NOT go to Isinlivi to get to Sigchos or Chugchilán).
+After Plancha Loma you climb to a high pass and the road is good almost all the way to Sigchos, watch your speed on narrow hairpin turns.

 The road begins to drop into a beautiful canyon.
 Continue on the main road staying left at a hairpin turn at a large painted white rock.
-You will cross a small bridge over a nice stream.
-The next community is called Las Manzanas.
-After which, you will drop down into the Rio Toachi canyon and climb up the other side.
-About half way up it will become cobbled again going through Yaló (yah-LOW).
-There is a gas station on your left in Yaló.
-Last chance for gas.
+You will cross a small bridge over a nice clear stream.
+The next community is called Las Manzanas with a small store on the right.
+You will drop down into the Rio Toachi canyon and climb up the other side.
+About half way up you go through Yalo (yah- LOW).
+There is a gas station on your left in Yalo; last chance to fill your gas tank.
 Keep going up to Sigchos.

 Sigchos now has street signs and even a few stop lights!
-As you come into Sigchos you will be on road called "14 de Noviembre".
+As you come into Sigchos you will be on a road called '14 de Noviembre'.
 After passing the Municipio parking lot with some road equipment and paving stones, take the second left onto "Eloy Alfaro".
-Continue straight through stop lights and about 6-8 intersections.
-The road becomes cobbled for about 1 kilometer and you are on your way to Chugchilán on a dirt road.
+Continue straight through 2 stop lights and about 6-8 intersections.
+The road is now unreasonably wide and newly paved and fast to Chugchilán.
 OR ask in Sigchos for the road to Chugchilán (choog-chee-LAHN).
-This road stays high above the canyon, if you are dropping down right away, turn back.
-We are just under an hour from Sigchos (24 kilometers).
-Our sign is on your right.
-Our driveway is steep, put on the 4-wheel drive.
-If you do not have 4-wheel drive honk your horn at the bottom of the driveway and we can help you get your luggage and car up.
+This road stays high above the canyon, if you are dropping down on a dirt road right away, you are on your way to Isinlivi, turn back.
+Black Sheep Inn is about 35 minutes from Sigchos (24 kilometers).
+You'll see the sign on the right.
+The driveway is steep, so drive it with a little bit of speed.

 WELCOME!

-Quilotoa Loop -- Southern Route Driving in through Zumbahua
+Quilotoa Loop -- Southern Route -- Via Zumbahua Driving in through Latacunga - Pujili - Tigua and Zumbahua

 After leaving Quito southward, you will go through Aloag.
-All traffic goes to the right but then you turn left by a gas station and right and continue south on the Pan American.
+All traffic goes to the right, follow signs to the south Latacunga, Ambato or Riobamba.
 Aloag is the turn-off for traffic going down to Santo Domingo and the coast.
 Make sure you continue south to Latacunga, not west towards Santo Domingo.

 ZUMBAHUA TO QUILOTOA (key-low-TOE-ah)